15 Essential Oils For Nausea: What Works and How to Use Them

 Aromatherapy for Nausea

 Nausea is a symptom that can arise from different conditions or causes.
 Some people feel nauseous because of motion sickness, while others may feel nausea when they are around certain foods or scents that trigger the feeling.
-Essentially, nausea causes discomfort in your stomach while making you feel like you need to vomit.
-In some cases, nausea leads to vomiting, but sometimes it passes by in waves.
+Food poisoning, medical conditions and surgeries are also reasons for nausea.

 1. Ginger Essential Oil